yvonnemue/ML_projects/Classification/README.md

 ### Models trained:

-Several models were trained and fine-tuned in order to use the one best performing to make the final predictions.
+Several models were trained and fine-tuned in order to use the best performing one to make the final predictions.

 ### Results:

-The demographic characteristics of the users defaulting and not defaulting is extremely similar, which means that maybe other data should be leveraged.
+The demographic characteristics of the users defaulting and not defaulting is extremely similar, which means that maybe additional data should be leveraged.
-Nevertheless, a model able to correctly predict if a loan is going to default or not in 7 out of 10 cases was achieved.
+Nevertheless, a model able to correctly predict if a loan is going to default or not in **7 out of 10 cases** was achieved.